International volunteering: Poor understandings of local context

 International volunteers from outside the host community can lack an understanding of the local context.
 While there is often a vetting or selection process for volunteers before they are recruited to serve in developing countries, this process has at times been found wanting.
-Large international volunteer cooperation organizations (IVCOs) provide their volunteers with significant training before and often their placement, which can help address this deficit.
+Large international volunteer cooperation organisations (IVCOs) provide their volunteers with significant training before and often their placement, which can help address this deficit.
 On the other hand, countless smaller and for-profit IVCOs offering unskilled volunteer placements to any participant willing to pay the placement fee rarely provide the type of training and preparation that volunteers need to be successful and helpful in hosting communities.
 In these circumstances, there is conflict about whether the fees volunteers pay justify the time spent supervising and revising their work, and if a sufficient portion of the fees make it back to the local communities hosting volunteers who are typically responsible for their supervision and training.